Stress Hurts Gum Health

 Weakened Immune System

-When you feel stress, your body automatically starts to produce cortisol, a hormone that boosts your immune system and reduces inflammation.
-In acute situations, your body can find this boost beneficial, but over time, your body can get used to cortisol.
+When you feel stress, your body automatically begins to produce cortisol.
+Cortisol is a hormone that boosts your immune system and reduces inflammation.
+In acute situations, your body can find this boost beneficial.
+But over time, your body can get used to cortisol in a negative way.

-So if you experience long-term stress, your immune system cannot fight germs and bacteria the way it needs to.
-Then you can have a higher chance of contracting infections and a tougher time trying to get rid of them.
+Your immune system cannot fight germs and bacteria the way it needs to when you have long-term stress.
+You will have a higher chance of contracting infections and a tougher time trying to get rid of them.

-When it comes to gum health specifically, you could see an increased risk of gum disease, an infection affecting your gum tissue.
-Its early stage presents with swelling, bleeding, and soreness due to inflamed gum tissue.
+You could also see an increased risk of gum disease.
+Swelling, bleeding, and soreness because of inflamed gum tissue are common symptoms in its early stage.
 And thanks to high stress levels, these symptoms might feel worse.

-Whether stressed or not, you will need intervention from a dentist to eradicate gum disease.
-Do not delay seeking periodontal therapy to get rid of this infection as soon as you notice changes in your gum health.
+Whether stressed or not, you’ll need intervention from a dentist to eradicate gum disease.
+Don’t wait to get periodontal therapy before it’s too late.
+Get rid of this infection as soon as you notice changes in your gum health.

 Neglected Oral Hygiene

 If you feel overwhelmed, you might feel tempted to skip some of your usual routines in an attempt to relieve some of that stress.
-Some people may skip their oral hygiene regimen, for instance.
-You should not do this because you will increase your risk of dental emergencies.
+Some patients skip their oral hygiene regimen.
+You shouldn’t do this because you will increase your risk of dental emergencies.
 This will only make you more stressed.

-When you do not floss or brush your teeth as often as you should, even skipping your routine just once, you leave plaque and other harmful residues on your teeth.
-Then excess bacteria can easily spread and reach your gums.
+When you don’t floss or brush your teeth as often as you should, even just once, you leave plaque and other harmful residues on your teeth.
+Excess bacteria can easily spread and reach your gums.
 This means you have a much higher chance of contracting gum disease.

 Brush your teeth at least twice a day, morning and night, and floss daily to maximize oral hygiene.
 This lowers your risk of gum disease so that you can better preserve your gum health.